-- the development status of our product candidates, including results of our clinical trials for pimavanserin or our chronic pain and glaucoma collaborations; - the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding these collaborations; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - · announcements of technological innovations, new commercial products, or other material events by our competitors or us; - disputes or other developments concerning our proprietary rights; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - additions or departures of key personnel; - discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as chat rooms: - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - regulatory developments in the United States and in foreign countries; - · the announcement of, or developments in, any litigation matters; or - economic and political factors, including but not limited to economic and financial crises, wars, terrorism, and political unrest.
+the development status of our product candidates, including results of our clinical trials for pimavanserin or our chronic pain and glaucoma collaborations;

+- the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding these collaborations; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - announcements of technological innovations, new commercial products, or other material events by our competitors or us; - disputes or other developments concerning our proprietary rights; - · changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - additions or departures of key personnel; - discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - regulatory developments in the United States and in foreign countries; - · the announcement of, or developments in, any litigation matters; or - economic and political factors, including but not limited to economic and financial crises, wars, terrorism, and political unrest.

-In particular, our Phase III program with pimavanserin for Parkinson's disease psychosis encompasses a number of studies, including Phase III pivotal trials, open-label safety extension trials and a range of supporting studies, including carcinogenicity studies, a QTc study, and drug-drug interaction studies.
-Another unfavorable outcome in one or more of the studies in this program could be a major set-back for our collaboration with Biovail and for our company, generally.
-Given the recent turmoil in the financial markets, such an unfavorable outcome could have a material adverse effect on our company and the value of our common stock.
+In particular, our development programs with pimavanserin encompass a number of studies, including Phase III trials, open-label safety extension trials and a range of supporting studies, including carcinogenicity studies, and drug-drug interaction studies.
+Another unfavorable outcome in one or more of the studies in the development of pimavanserin could be a major set-back for our collaboration with Biovail and for our company, generally.
+Such an unfavorable outcome could have a material adverse effect on our company and the value of our common stock.